cloudmesh-community/sp19-222-90/project-report/report.md

 :warning: in review

-:warning: lets create a bib entry for the profootball website where we got the data from instead of showing the link.

-:smiley: ^ we will do this on Monday allong with citations

 :wave: cite that REST figure

 :wave: a few more sentences about the measurables within the data set, why does 40 time matter, bench press?